JacksonK01/Tag-RL-Project/README.md

 To run the program yourself, it is highly recommended to follow this [Youtube tutorial](https://www.youtube.com/watch?v=f8arMv_rtUU).
 Note that the Godot environment is already configured, so just set up the Python part and you should be good to go.

 ## Dependencies
-- Python 3.12 specifically (later versions cause issues with .NET)
+- Python v3.12 specifically (later versions cause issues with .NET)
 - Godot 4 or later (.NET version)
-- godot-rl Python library
+- godot-rl Python library v0.8.2
-- Microsoft.ML.OnnxRuntime version 1.15.1
+- Microsoft.ML.OnnxRuntime v1.15.1